TheBoyMoe/learn-co-exercises/08-rails/notes/00-setup-rails-app.md

 ## Test RSpec configuration

-We'll test the RSpec configuration by creating a Contact model using a Rails generator and then run the migration.
-Since the `rspec-rails` and `factory_bot_rails` gems are installed a number of 'skeleton' files are created for us to configure `spec/models/contact_spec.rb` and `spec/factories/contacts.rb`.
+We'll test the RSpec configuration by creating a Contact model using the Rails generator and then run the migration.
+The `rspec-rails` and `factory_bot_rails` gems will automatically create a number of 'skeleton' files `spec/models/contact_spec.rb` and `spec/factories/contacts.rb` respectively.
 The last migration command will create the test database.

 ```text